-UAE: E11 Road to be partially closed for 2 days in Abu Dhabi
+UAE: E11 road to be partially closed for 2 days in Abu Dhabi

 A major road in Abu Dhabi is set to be partially closed for a couple of days starting Friday (May 31), according to AD Mobility.

-The closure on Sheikh Zayed Bin Sultan Road (E11) will start from 11pm on Friday and last until 12 pm on Sunday, June 2.
+The closure on Sheikh Maktoum Bin Rashid Road (E11) will start from 11pm on Friday and last until 12 pm on Sunday, June 2.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.